 - Overseeing the development and implementation of the Research Plan, including the review and amendment of the Research Plan, as required.

 - Directing, and endorsing, the development, and delivery of any reporting, monitoring and evaluation requirements under this agreement.

 - Review, monitor and guide project performance.

-The Department of the Environment has responsibility for managing the National Environmental Science Programme, including the approval of this Research Plan, assessment of progress of projects under this Research Plan and payment of any funding associated with the Hub agreement.
+The Department of the Environment and Energy has responsibility for managing the National Environmental Science Program, including the approval of this Research Plan, assessment of progress of projects under this Research Plan and payment of any funding associated with the Hub agreement.

 Importantly, the Department is the key end user of research under the NESP, and works closely with the Hub and other key stakeholders in determining and negotiating the delivery of research under the Research Plan.

 The Minister for the Department of the Environment and Energy provided approval to fund the NESP TWQ Hub and is the sole delegate with authority to approve major changes to the scope and funding allocation to the Hub.
 The Minister will approve Version 1 of this Research Plan and endorse the subsequent annual versions of the Research Plan.